-The latest Mormon related Netflix hit is live and trending.
-Murder among the mormons discuses Mark Hofmann and his selling of forged historical documents.
+The latest Mormon-related Netflix hit is live and trending.
+Murder among the Mormons discusses Mark Hofmann and his selling of forged historical documents.
 The documentary also covers Hofmann being guilty of making pipe bombs and using them to murder Steve Christensen and Kathy Sheets in 1985.
 Hofmann feels trapped by his own forgeries and is desperate for money and to keep a lid on his lies.
 The docuseries interviews the investigators and details how they discover his forgeries and his subsequent confessions.
 It is an intriguing story and fits comfortably within the true crime genre.

 Hofmann makes deals with the top church leadership multiple times to sell his forged documents to the church.
-Many mormons take issue seeing their beloved apostles being so deceived.
-The question must be asked, how were these men deceived to spend hundred of thousands of dollars on forgeries?
+Many Mormons take issue seeing their beloved apostles being so deceived.
+The question must be asked, how were these men deceived to spend hundreds of thousands of dollars on forgeries?
 Especially when they purport to have the spirit of discernment?
-When these same men claim to be (and are sustained by the membership of the church as) prophets, seers and revelators?!
+When these same men claim to be (and are sustained by the membership of the church as) prophets, seers, and revelators?!
 We often hear that the Lord would not suffer his church to be led astray.

 The kicker is that these documents were not even aligned with the church narrative of the day!
 Hoffman has a couple major forgeries that differed from the otherwise accepted church history.
 The Anthon Transcript, The Joseph Smith III’s Blessing and the Salamander Letter.